vincent-lafouasse/book-notes/pirkle_fx/ch1.md

 output filter = reconstruction filter
 -> is responsible for recreating the inter-sample fluctuations -> works bc LPFing the impulses turns them into sinc() which then overlap

+### 1.4 Numerical Representation of Audio Data

+unipolar vs bipolar
+integer vs fixed point vs floating point

+problem: always an even number of quantization levels in bipolar systems, more negs than pos
+-> causes problem with phase inversion
+-> limit the negs to -min

+audio data in hardware and wav often int but float prefered for DSP
+-> most audio file decoders can deal with fixed and floating point and will produce floating point data in [-1.0f, 1.0f]

+floats are more resilient to overflow